Miles '54: The Prestige Recordings: Content

 Sessions covered by this compilation took place over five dates in 1954; other than Davis, bassist Percy Heath would be the only musician common to all five.
-The March 15 session took place at Beltone Studios in New York, a quartet date with Horace Silver and Art Blakey of two Davis originals and one pop standard.
+The March 15 session took place at Beltone Studios in New York City, a quartet date with Horace Silver and Art Blakey of two Davis originals and one pop standard.
 Davis would keep the title "Four" in his book for over a decade; a version appears on the 1966 live album for Columbia Four & More.
 All other sessions relocated to the first studio of Rudy Van Gelder in Hackensack, and Kenny Clarke would replace Blakey on drums.
 The April 3 session featured Davis on Harmon mute and included Silver and saxophonist Dave Schildkraut for three standards and another Davis original, "Solar."

 The remaining three sessions are of greater historical value.
 The April 29 date with trombonist J.J.
 Johnson, saxophonist Lucky Thompson, and Silver comprised but two long jams, the first on the Dizzy Gillespie jazz standard "Blue 'n' Boogie," along with the studio version of Davis' hard bop anthem, "Walkin'."
 Authorship of the latter has a convoluted history; generally attributed to one Richard Carpenter, it had been recorded at other times by Davis and credited to himself.
 The recording of "Walkin'" exemplified the imminent funky style of hard bop and was a turning point for Davis on record commercially.
 Seen as his first masterpiece, it placed him firmly in the vanguard of the emerging form of hard bop and its players.

 The June session, the last with Silver, included Sonny Rollins and introduced three originals by the saxophonist that would all become standards.
 A star-maker turn by Davis, this was a breakthrough for Rollins on his way to becoming a top-rank jazz artist, joining the Clifford Brown-Max Roach quintet in 1955, his reputation reaching a national level later in the decade.

 The final date on Christmas Eve featured Davis backed up by the Modern Jazz Quartet with Thelonious Monk substituting for John Lewis.
 Much has been made of the tension during the session as Davis instructed Monk to not play when Davis did.
 Monk may have been irritated by the fact that producer Weinstock had given Monk another date as a sideman rather than a leader and had initially barred any Monk originals from being recorded for the session.

 The year chronicled in these recordings was very important for Davis, re-establishing his reputation as a rising jazz musician.
 These sessions included many noted musicians, among them Rollins, Johnson, Silver, Monk, and Blakey, who would all reconvene in 1957 for Rollins' Volume 2 album on Blue Note.
 By the next year, Davis would form his first long-term band.